kkruecke/cplus-documentation/notes/value-categories.rst

    **Figure: value categories**

-An excellent explantion of these "has identity" and "move-able" properties that distinguish lvalues, xvalues and prvalue is Microsoft's `Value categories, and references to them <https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/cpp-value-categories>`_.
+An excellent explantion of the "has identity" and "move-able" properties that distinguish lvalues, xvalues and prvalue is Microsoft's `Value categories, and references to them <https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/cpp-value-categories>`_.

 .. todo:: Evaluate these articles: